The one-stop shop for successful IoT connectivity implementation

 Connected IoT cars

-IoT cars: Not even visionaries such as Carl Benz or Henry Ford could have imagined them.
+Not even visionaries such as Carl Benz or Henry Ford could have imagined IoT cars.
 And yet here we are, welcoming you to the next generation of connected vehicles.
 In Spotlight, our corporate magazine, you can read about what is facing the automotive industry, and what the decisive factors to success are.

 In our corporate magazine, Spotlight, you can read about a trailblazer that provides future-proof solutions. hub:raum, a tech incubator supported by Deutsche Telekom AG, focuses on innovating and creating new business opportunities.
 Among their offerings is a flexible, easy-to-integrate solution using our eSIM technology.